-And if in no other sense, Life's Hard And Then You Die succeeds in presenting a series of apparently disparate, often disturbing songs that 36 vary wildly between the force of 'Ed's Funky Diner' and the soothing waltztime melodies of 'Lullaby'.
+Tentatively titled Life's Hard And Then You Die, the debut It's Immaterial LP is just completed at the time of our conversation, and has yet to see general release.
+Campbell, however, vary wildly between the force of 'Ed's Funky Diner' and the soothing waltztime melodies of 'Lullaby'.
 The album also displays a wide variety of sounds and textures, and as it turns out, imagery plays a large part in an approach to songwriting which had (it seemed) long fallen into disuse in pop circles.